 Figure 4: Britain according to al-Idrīsī in the twelfth century, orientated with south at the top of the image.
 Note, Scotland is the small 'peninsula' at the bottom of the map, whilst the long thin peninsula on the right is Cornwall, which is said to 'resemble a bird's beak'.
 The original sectional Arabic maps as found in a number of medieval manuscripts have been combined in this image and the Arabic script transliterated/expanded by Konrad Miller.
-The towns named on the east coast (on the left here) and the rivers can be identified as follows, anticlockwise from top-left: Dover; the River Thames; Great Yarmouth; the River Witham with Boston and Lincoln inland on it; Grimsby; and York.
+The towns and rivers depicted on the east (left) of the island can be identified as follows, anticlockwise from top-left: Dover; the River Thames; Great Yarmouth; Norwich; the River Witham with Boston and Lincoln inland on it; Grimsby; and York.
 The northern bank of the Humber is omitted entirely, so that York is consequently wrongly placed on the coast and close to the border with Scotland (Source: K. Miller/Wikimedia Commons, PD).